 In a nutshell:

 - P – Progress.
-Progress is much more than just “making headway”.
-In the C.H.I.P.S.SM Principle, progress defines two necessary components.
-Firstly, it refers the advancement and implementation of the project or program.
-I am referring to milestones and successes within the project timeline.
+Progress refers to two necessary components.
+Firstly, it is the advancement and implementation of the project or program, such as milestones and successes within the project timeline.
 Milestones are specific goals that must be attained in order to create the desired impact for humanity and engage the collaborators.
-Secondly, progress refers to the progression (exact steps) required to meet the goals.
-RESULT: Once I began adding more details about the progress expected during the project, more of my requests have been funded.
+Secondly, progress is the progression (exact steps) required to meet the goals.
+Progress defines the steps in a specified time frame of the defined objective.

 - S – Sustainability.
 The final aspect of the C.H.I.P.S.® is the ability to maintain the desired impact beyond the present circumstances, period of performance or management personnel.
 A sustainable organization, project and program will not be dependent on key employees or certain grants through the entire course of its life cycle.
 Sustainability is the evaluation aspect of the defined objective.

 3. To cultivate a human-focused culture, engaging employees and volunteers on a collaborative level.

 4. To promote projects and programs of sustainable outcomes.

 1. There must be an analysis of the “here and now”.

 2. Define where you want to be.
 Establish clear objectives.

 3. We must identify problems and challenges within your processes.